Guide: How To Make The Perfect Restaurant Floor Plan

 Safety

-If the 2020 pandemic has taught us anything about floor plans, it's that you need to build in some flexibility.
+If the pandemic has taught us anything about floor plans, it’s that you need to build in some flexibility.
 Every restaurant was forced to reimagine its layouts to accommodate increased takeout orders, the distance between tables, and more.
 Consider creating some more space in-between tables and providing more space for staff to take breaks.
 You also rework exits and entrances to cut down on physical contact.
 Use a floor plan to identify other locations where too much contact may occur, and make adjustments accordingly.

 Design and Aesthetics

-The vibe and feel you're going for in your restaurant is important to recognize as you build the floor plan.
+The vibe and feel you’re going for in your restaurant are important to recognize as you build the floor plan.
 If you want an open kitchen to showcase your top chef talent, that will have to account for that in your floor plan.
-If you're a date spot with a lot of two-tops, or you have a communal vibe with big tables, that should be reflected in your floor plan, too.
+If you’re a date spot with a lot of two-tops, or you have a communal vibe with big tables, that should be reflected in your floor plan, too.
 The same goes for things like a stage for live music.
-It can be hard to change the floorplan after it's set, so make sure it reflects the feel and features you want your restaurant to have.
+It can be hard to change the restaurant’s floor plan after it’s set, so make sure it reflects the feel and features you want your restaurant to have.

-Restaurant Layout Components, Examples and Templates
+Restaurant Layout Examples, Components, and Templates

 Next, let's review the essential components to tackle while working on your restaurant layout: